This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 Continuity from previous days.

-moving, then it may be approaching your position.
-Again, move in a direction away from that
+then it may be approaching your position.
+Again, move in a direction away from that movement.

-movement.
 Proceed with caution and make sure all are wearing their life jacket.
-If possible get to a
+If possible get to a safe

-safe harbor.
-When in a safe location, contact the National Weather Service with your report
+harbor.
+When in a safe location, contact the National Weather Service with your report including its

 The NWS uses the WSR-88D, the most powerful and advanced weather surveillance doppler radar in the world.